 There are so many things to see and do in Las Vegas, but if you’re not careful, you can quickly spend a lot of money, even your whole paycheck.
 Here are the 10 best free and cheap things to do in Las Vegas without busting your budget.
+Just don’t forget your mask, they are mandatory in all of Vegas right now.

 - Go casino hopping (but stay off the floor).
 Las Vegas is filled with elaborate casinos that are attractions in and of themselves.
 And it’s free to go inside and look around (as long as you don’t feed the machines).
 For example, the Paris Las Vegas Hotel & Casino has a replica of the Eiffel Tower out front, which you are free to look at without spending a dime.
 However, if you want to go up to the tower observation deck, admission fees start at $10.50 for adults and $7.50 for children and seniors.
 The atrium at the Mirage resembles a tropical rain forest, complete with lagoons, waterfalls, and tropical flowers.
 There’s also a 20,000 gallon saltwater aquarium behind the front desk.
 Both are free to look at.
 Inside the Venetian, you’ll find Venetian streetscapes, balconies, cafes, and even a Grand Canal (complete with gondola rides).
 It’ll cost you $18.95 per person for a gondola ride, but it’s free to just go in and browse.